Hemp Oil Extract: Everything You Need To Know

 1. CO2 extraction

 In this extraction method, the hemp is exposed to high-pressure, low-temperature CO2 gas, which helps isolate and preserve the cannabinoids in the oil.
-The only drawbacks are slow extraction time and high production costs, meaning these products can be on the more expensive end.
+The only drawbacks are slow extraction time and high production costs, meaning these products can be on the expensive side.

 2. Ethanol extraction